kapp7/app/_pages/qa.md

 <br>

+## `Twitter authentication!!! - Action required`
+Due to the recent changes that Twitter has announced we have released a new version that requires adding Google/Apple authentication in case the only authentication provider is Twitter, please upgrade to version 1.2.0 to keep your account safe.
+Thank you!
+- iKPOP detects accounts with only Twitter authentication and redirects to a screen where you can connect Google or Apple authentication.
+- You can reuse gmail/apple that already is registered with a different account.
+You will get "The credential is associted with a different user account." error message in such a case.
+- After a successful operation you will be signed out and you need to sign in again with your new authentication provider.

 ## `What is iKPOP?`
 iKPOP is a mobile app for all worldwide K-POP and J-POP fans.
 It is your Fan Zone where you can have fun and join others in various activities supporting your bias
  - iKPOP tries to give all fans the best experience serving almost everything in real time.